rodyjordens82/mcse-module04-bacnet-main/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Please ensure to customize the project name, repository URL, and any other specific details relevant to your project.
+See the [LICENSE](LICENSE) file for more details. her specific details relevant to your project.
 If there are any additional instructions or prerequisites for the scripts, make sure to include those as well.